mat-1/variance/README.md

 # Variance

 A Matrix client that aims to be user-friendly and provide an experience similar to Discord.
 It's a hard-fork of [Cinny](https://github.com/cinnyapp/cinny).

 - [Contributing](./CONTRIBUTING.md)

 ## Notable features

 - Markdown preview like Discord
-- More keybinds like Discord (esc to focus input and scroll down, alt+arrow to navigate rooms, etc)
+- More keybinds like Discord (esc to focus input and scroll down, alt+arrow to navigate rooms, back/forward navigation, etc)
 - Better markdown support like Discord
 - Indicator for when a message is still being sent, like Discord
 - Threads
 - Element-compatible theming
 - Private read receipts
-- Text reactions

 ## Getting started
 A web app is available at https://variance.matdoes.dev and is updated on every commit.

 To host Variance on your own, build it with `yarn build` and serve the `dist/` directory.
 To set default Homeserver on login and register page, place a customized [`config.json`](config.json) in webroot of your choice.

-If you'd like to chat about Variance, you can join the Matrix space at [#variance:matdoes.dev](https://matrix.to/#/#variance:matdoes.dev).

 ## Local development
 > We recommend using a version manager as versions change very quickly.
 You will likely need to switch